mxagar/deep_learning_udacity/01_Intro_Deep_Learning/DLND_Introduction.md

 Each module has a folder with its respective notes.
 This folder is the one of the **first module**: Introduction to Deep Learning.

 Additionally, note that:

-- I made many hand-written nortes, which I will scan and push to this repostory.
+- I made many hand-written notes; check the PDFs.
-- I forked the Udacity repository for the exercisesl [deep-learning-v2-pytorch](https://github.com/mxagar/deep-learning-v2-pytorch); all the material and  notebooks are there.
+- I forked the Udacity repository for the exercises [deep-learning-v2-pytorch](https://github.com/mxagar/deep-learning-v2-pytorch); all the material and notebooks are there.

 ## Overview of Contents